A guide to car engine remapping

 Is remapping bad for your engine?

-As long as you use a reputable company, your engine shouldn’t experience any damage.
-But if your engine is tuned for more power, this will put more strain on other components –including the brakes – if you drive faster as a result.
-You might need to get your brakes replaced more often.
+A professional remapper shouldn’t allow changes that affect your car’s reliability.
+But if your engine is tuned for more power, this will put more strain on other components – including the brakes – if you drive faster as a result.
+So you might need to replace some vehicle parts more often.

 Can you get any car remapped?

 No, not all cars can be remapped.
 Older models – typically those manufactured before 2000 – may need their chips physically modified (which involves removal and soldering or replacing), rather than a simple software update or remap.
-Some manufacturers also locked chips to prevent remapping, but many tuning companies have found ways around this.

 The cars most commonly remapped tend to be those with turbo diesel engines – they might have TDi, HDi or CDTi in the model name.
 These are the models that will see the biggest improvement for relatively little cost.
-You can call a specialist and ask what the benefits are for your particular make and model of car.
-Some specialist remappers will give you a quote online, based on the make and model of your vehicle.

 Will my car be less fuel efficient if I get it remapped?

-If you use it properly, your car may end up being more fuel efficient.
+Not necessarily.
+In fact, your car may end up being more fuel efficient.
 But it also depends on your driving style.
 If you make the most of that new-found power and push your foot on the accelerator, you might find yourself making extra trips to the petrol station.

 But the good news is that if you’re the owner of a turbo diesel car, then you’re likely to make fuel economy gains with remapping.
 This is because it adds torque at lower rev ranges, meaning the engine doesn’t have to work as hard.

-What is the difference between engine remapping and chipping?
+What’s the difference between engine remapping and chipping?

 They’re the same thing; both refer to the process of modifying the car’s onboard computer.
 But, typically, remapping is done via the car’s onboard diagnostic port.
 With chipping, the chip may need to physically removed and updated or replaced.